-So, while it can be convenient to make use of either premium 19 SMS or direct carrier billing to pay for content services, it’s always important to understand how much you are are spending, how you will be billed and that spend limits can be set.
+So, while it can be convenient to make use of either premium 19 SMS or direct carrier billing to pay for content services, it’s always important to understand how much you are spending, how you will be billed and what spend limits can be set.

-Here are our some tips for managing content purchases:
+Here are some tips for managing content purchases:

 - Be aware of what you are purchasing or subscribing to – think carefully before you download content, vote in a competition, or subscribe to ongoing downloads of games or apps with recurring costs.

-- You can either bar access to premium and direct billing services or you can set a spend limit – by contacting your service provider.
+- You can either bar access to premium and direct billing services or you can set a spending limit – by contacting your service provider.